SpocWiki/_public/schema.org/type/is_a_/intangible/service/financial_product/loan_or_credit/credit_card.md

 Tag Instances like this:
 #is_/a_/credit_card

 A card payment method of a particular brand or name.
-Used to mark up a particular payment method and/or the financial product/service that supplies the card account.<br/><br/>
+Used to mark up a particular payment method and/or the financial product/service that supplies the card account.

-Commonly used values:<br/><br/>
+Commonly used values:

 <ul>
 <li>http://purl.org/goodrelations/v1#AmericanExpress</li>
 <li>http://purl.org/goodrelations/v1#DinersClub</li>